jwharm/flatpak-gradle-generator/README.md

 }
 ```

 Run `gradle sourcesList` and it will write a json file with information about the dependencies.
-In the above example:
+For the above example:

 ```json
 [